Welcome to the ACEI Bookstore. Enjoy your visit and come back soon.

 Editors: Christine Jeandheur Ferguson and Ernest Dettore, Jr., 2007.

-Beginning with the formation of the International Kindergarten Union in 1892, this valuable reference traces the history of childhood education through over a century of change and growth.
+Beginning with the formation of the International Kindergarten Union in 1892, this valuable reference traces the history of childhood education, as well as ACEI's history, through over a century of change and growth.
 An invaluable resource for education students and teachers.

 Author: Sue Wortham, 2002.